Aleksandra Orzeł-Jakubowska

 Biography

-Aleksandra Orzeł-Jakubowska is an associate in the White & Case Dispute Resolution, International Arbitration and White Collar practices.
+Aleksandra Orzeł-Jakubowska is a counsel in the Dispute Resolution and International Arbitration practice.
 She provides legal assistance to clients in arbitration, mediation and court proceedings.
 Her track record includes post-M&A, construction, tech and legal malpractice disputes.
-She acted as counsel and a tribunal secretary in international and domestic arbitration proceedings (under i.a. the ICC, VIAC and UNICTRAL rules).
+She acted as counsel and a tribunal secretary in international and domestic arbitration proceedings (under i.e. the ICC, VIAC and UNICTRAL rules).
 She has substantial experience in recognition and enforcement of arbitral awards and foreign court judgments.
 Additionally, she litigates personal interest cases for one of the firm's leading clients from the social media sector.

 Prior to joining White & Case, she was an associate in a boutique law firm in Warsaw specializing in dispute resolution.
 She also gained experience from internships in other law firms, including a trial law firm in Miami.

 Aleksandra holds a Ph.D. degree from the University of Warsaw where she currently serves as Adjunct Professor at the Department of Civil Procedure.
-Also she is a certified mediator with an extensive experience in private and court-ordered mediations.
+She is also a certified mediator with an extensive experience in private and court-ordered mediations.

 She is listed by Who's Who Legal: Arbitration - Future Leaders.
 Aleksandra was among the 10 winners who received the main prizes in the 12th edition of the "Rising Stars Lawyers – Leaders of Tomorrow 2023" competition organized by Wolters Kluwer Polska.